KalaayPT/Profit-Taker-Guide/docs/beginner/advanced-principles.md

 - If you use Void Strike to do the second pylon phase, you dont need to equip Tainted Mag, since Void Strike gives more than enough ammo efficiency to shoot all pylons
 - Empty slot can be filled with a riven or Heavy Caliber.
 We highly recommend NOT using Heavy Caliber, because while it offsets the strength, the accuracy penalty is *extremely** noticeable.
 - Speed Trigger can be replaced by Vile Acceleration, but you’ll need x% more strength to oneshot, or more damage rivens or frame.
 Vile Accel can also be put in the empty slot
+- Speed Trigger can also be replaced by Semi-Rifle Cannonade, offsetting strength requirements

 Here are the ranges of required power strength with various setups:
 <div style="width: 100%; text-align: left;">